oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 ~~~
 {: #fig-bbapp-pattern-standalone title="Browser-based OAuth 2.0 Client Pattern" }

-In this architecture, the JavaScript code is first loaded from a static web host into
+In this architecture, the code is first loaded from a static web host into
 the browser (A), and the application then runs in the browser.
 In this scenario, the browser-based application is considered a public
 client, which does not possess client credentials to authenticate to the authorization server.

 The application obtains an authorization code (B) by initiating the Authorization Code flow with the PKCE
 extension (described in {{pattern-oauth-browser-flow}}).
-The application exchanges the authorization code for tokens via a JavaScript-based POST request to the token endpoint (C).
+The application uses a browser API (e.g. {{Fetch}}) to make a POST request to the token endpoint (C) to exchange the authorization code for tokens.

 The application is then responsible for storing
 the access token and optional refresh token as securely as possible using appropriate browser APIs, described in {{token-storage}}.

-When the JavaScript application in the browser wants to make a request to the resource server,
+When the application in the browser wants to make a request to the resource server,
 it can interact with the resource server directly.
 The application includes the access token in the request (D)
 and receives the resource server's response (E).